 As the molten rock comes into contact with the host rock it cools and solidifies rapidly, particularly along its margins.
 The more rapid the cooling the finer the crystalline structure and the dyke rock tends to erode in a blocky manner along lines of weakness formed by cooling contraction joints.
 This intrusive alien rock (mostly Dolerite) is associated with volcanic activity and is described as 'Basic' or 'Mafic' as its mineral makeup is rich in Magnesium and Iron.

 These Dolerite dykes are numerous and generally rather obvious features particularly across the wave washed rocks of Coll's shores.
 In places along the coast one may encounter a deep narrow chasm where coastal erosion has carved out the less resistant dyke rock from the Lewisian Gneiss hosting it.
 Some of these natural clefts can be more than 10m deep and you certainly wouldn’t want to fall into one!
 On the plus side they form a nice microclimate for ferns and liverworts!

-The first dyke swarms occurred around 2.4 billion years ago, and are known as the 'Scourie' dyke swarm.
+The first dyke swarms occurred around 2.4 billion years ago and are known as the 'Scourie' dyke swarm.
 They have themselves experienced alteration and deformation, indicating further tectonic activity.
-These very ancient dykes at are not so obvious as some of the younger intrusions, and appear as concordant mafic sheets within the Lewisian gneiss.
+These very ancient dykes are not as obvious as some of the younger intrusions and appear as concordant mafic sheets within the Lewisian gneiss.